 Can I fulfill my post-MSW graduation employment obligation elsewhere?

-A CWTAP graduate may be able to fulfill their employment obligation with a Washington State federally recognized tribe if approved by the DSHS/DCYF Assistant Secretary prior to accepting any position.
+A CWTAP graduate may be able to fulfill their employment obligation with a Washington State federally recognized tribe if approved by the DSHS/DCYF Assistant Secretary or designee prior to accepting any position.

 How long do I have to find a job in public child welfare after I graduate from the MSW program?

 Field instructors are UWT Social Work Program faculty who teach and assess the progress of CWTAP students through educational seminars, observation of the student in the field and clinical supervision.
 Field instructors have extensive experience with public child welfare practice, laws and regulations and adhere to the values and ethics of the NASW and social work profession.
 Field instructors are educators, leaders and mentors for CWTAP students linking theory to child welfare practice.